Frankie116/TF-using-modules/README.md

 [03] Auto install Jenkins on the server [Done]

-[04] Save a Snapshot of the Jenkins server
+[04] Save a Snapshot of the Jenkins server [Done]

 [05] Enable a newly built server to use a restored snapshot with Jenkins, java & apache installed.
+[Done]
         - Any Jenkins jobs created should also be shown on the newly restored server.
+[Done]

 [06] Enable the same EIP to persist even after a Terraform destroy & re-apply [Done]